alexgpitts/OSUGlider2/Python/readme.md

 `getdata.py` and `precessdata.py`: These two programs are helper functions for the Driver.py program.
 They have various functions reguarding extracting the data from the source .NC file and calculating all our coefficients<br />

+`tests\test_non_directional_values.py` and `tests\test_directional_values.py`: These two programs are testing functions for Driver.py's results.
+Given a .NC file from CDIP, and the resulting .NC file from Driver.py, we can compare our calculations with CDIP. <br />

 ## Tutorial:
 1) Extract CSV files from CDIP NC file with csv_extractor.py (optional if we are working with cdip data)<br /> &nbsp;-This creates several CSV files which simulates what we would get from the glider<br />